Goodbye WordPress: 2014 Will Be the Year of the Flat-File CMS

 Mobile-First HTML5 Templates With Nice Typography

-We ask for your email in exchange for the free templates so we can notify you about new product releases.
+I’m asking for your email in exchange for the free templates so I can keep in touch with you.
 Unsubscribe at any time with one click.